sansaid/sansaid.github.io/content/posts/lucene-conjunction-algorithm.md

 tags: [algorithms, lucene]
 ---

 [Apache Lucene][2] is an open source search software used by many tech giants, including Twitter and LinkedIn to power their sites' search features.
-It offers the facility to be able to search for terms across various documents.
-But when you query for multiple words across several documents (otherwise known as a conjunction), how is Lucene able to quickly<!--QC1--> find which documents _ALL_ of these words are contained in?
+It offers the ability to search for multiple words across multiple documents, otherwise known as a conjunction.
+How is Lucene able to quickly<!--QC1--> perform these conjunctions?

 This is where the leapfrog algorithm comes in<!--QC2-->.
 The leapfrog algorithm is used to find word conjunctions across several documents.
 Before we dive into how this algorithm works, we should explain a few things first: